annefou/geofag-IaaS/config/jupyter.md

 - At the end of the installation, I accepted to add the PATH for python3 anaconda in .bashrc

+**Note**: Anaconda 4.1.0 may not be the latest version available.
+We suggest you try install the latest version of Anaconda; check https://www.continuum.io/downloads

 Additional python packages
 ===========================